The Print Media

 By 1880, about one-third of all books published were paperbacks.
 These sold for between five and fifteen cents each.
-Most of the content was pirated (illegally copied without compensation to the original author and publisher) from best-selling books in Europe.
+Most of the content of these paperbacks was pirated (illegally copied without compensation to the original author and publisher) from best-selling books being published in Europe.

 the careers of many American authors.

 Webster's Dictionary of the English Language, first published in 1836, provided a needed standard for English, and the Encyclopedia Americana became the standard source of information on just about everything.